cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ```

 There are a number of limitations when using followChildren:
-- Children created before the policy was installed will not be matched
+- Children created before the policy was installed will not be matched.
 - The number of `matchBinaries` sections with `followChildren: true` cannot exceed 64.
-- Operators other than `In` are not supported.
+- `operator` can be `In` or `NotIn`.

 **Further examples**